Alderwood

 - Yield-focused investors: the price point and rental market in this area produce thin cap rates on detached homes

 Families who have been renting or owning condos and are ready for freehold but cannot stretch to Sunnylea, Humber Valley, or central Etobicoke prices.
-Buyers who commute to the Pearson Airport corridor or Mississauga for whom southwest Etobicoke is genuinely practical.
-Families who discover the GO Train option and realize that the Union Street commute is competitive with what they were paying in rent closer to downtown.
+Buyers who commute to the Pearson Airport corridor or Mississauga for whom southwest Etobicoke is practical.
+Families who discover the GO Train option and realize that the Union Station commute is competitive with what they were paying in rent closer to downtown.
 West-end lifers who have watched the Lakeshore communities improve and want to get in ahead of the next price cycle.
 The consistent thread: buyers who have done the research and are making a deliberate choice, not buyers who ended up here by default.

 Real Estate & Market